 Linked from the previous page is Prepared Remarks of Chairman Julius Genachowski, Federal Communications Commission, Cybersecurity and Small Business Roundtable Commission Meeting Room, May 16, 2011 which states "A recent study found that having a broadband connection makes a $200,000 a year difference in median annual revenues for businesses, by helping them reach new markets and increasing productivity."

-The two documents were written about the same Cybersecurity conference, but one document states an average $200,000.00 per year financial advantage of a business using the Internet, while the second document states that there is an average loss of $200,000.00 per year for businesses using the Internet.
-The actual details discussed at the conference are unknown, but the documents' conflicting profits and losses are good illustrations of how 'facts' are often cherry-picked to support whichever point of a view that an individual wants to use to support their own interests.
+The two documents were written about the same Cybersecurity conference, but one document states a median $200,000.00 per year financial advantage of a business using the Internet (which is not a realistic dollar value if all businesses were included in the tally), while the second document states that there is an average loss of $200,000.00 per year for businesses using the Internet (the paper likely intended to imply that the 'average hacked small and medium business lost $200,000.00', but the vaguity is par for government documents, and the actual dollar value of $200,000.00 seems implausible, or else I really need to raise my rates for fixing hacked business computers!! ;-) ).
+The actual details discussed at the conference are unknown, but the documents' conflicting profits and losses are good illustrations of how alleged 'facts' are often simply invented and/or cherry-picked to support whichever point of a view that an individual wants to use to support their own interests.

 Security 'Experts' are not Equal